-As of February 15, 2021, we had originated and funded loans totaling approximately \$135.0 million in aggregate original principal amount to companies operating in the cannabis industry, had approximately \$88.7 million of loans outstanding and are committed to approximately \$18.5 million in additional loans and commitments from existing loans, with approximately \$561.8 million of potential loans actively under review in our pipeline.
+As of November 1, 2021, we had originated and funded loans totaling approximately \$341.9 million in aggregate original commitment amount to companies operating in the cannabis industry, had approximately \$292.4 million of principal outstanding and were committed to approximately \$51.6 million in additional loans and commitments from existing loans, with approximately \$952.0 million of potential loans actively under review in our pipeline.
 The Audit and Valuation Committee of our Board assists our Board in its oversight of the determination of the fair value of assets that are not publicly traded or for which current market values are not readily available by evaluating various subjective and objective factors, including input provided by an independent valuation firm that we currently retain to provide input on the valuation of such assets.
 See "Management-Audit and Valuation Committee" of this Prospectus.